Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

 In Python the with statement is used to create a context.
 Whatever statements we execute inside that context does not affect the outer environment.
 The with statement simplifies exception handling by encapsulating common preparation and cleanup tasks.
 It is commonly used as `with open(file)` to read a file and close it automatically at the end of the context (see § 10.12).

-In Mojo it is used to create a parallelization context (no longer!), for example in mandelbrot_4.mojo:
+In Mojo it is used to create a parallelization context (no longer the same code!), for example in mandelbrot_4.mojo:
 ```mojo
 from runtime.llcl import num_cores, Runtime